 - Stimulation of prostate tissue, with perhaps some increased urination symptoms such as a decreased stream or frequency

-- Increased risk of developing prostate cancer
+- Increased risk of developing prostate abnormalities

 - Breast enlargement